mblomdahl/tfc-vs4345-k8s/k8s-examples/viewspot-location/README.md

 ## 1. Create the App Namespace and Database Credentials

-Change directory to `./k8s-examples/viewspot-location/` and create the namespace `"viewspot"`:
+Change directory to `./k8s-examples/viewspot-location/`, modify the `0-infra.yml` manifest by replacing `"eu-north-1"` with your own region and create the namespace `"viewspot"`:

     cd k8s-examples/viewspot-location/
     kubectl apply -f 0-infra.yml